varletjs/rattail/docs/general/is-reg-exp.md

 # isRegExp

-Determine whether the input value is a RegExp
+Determine whether the input value is a `RegExp`.

 ### Usage